 Churches may tell congregations their offering helps the church fulfill its mission.
 The details are not often discussed in depth since the request is made during Sunday service.

 But people have trouble giving when they don’t understand where their money goes or how it helps.
 Churches who are open and honest with their parishioners about how their gifts are spent will see a significant difference in how their parishioners give.
 There will be more excitement and interest in the results of their gifts.
 Some will give more, and some more often.

-Churches who share details on how much it costs to keep a church running help members get involved.
+Churches who share details on how much it costs to keep a church running help members and volunteers get involved.
 Your website should include a budget so members can learn more about your needs and give to the areas that most interest them.
 Adding a budget to your donate page gives members specific amounts you need and subtly encourages people to act on your behalf without having to ask them for another offering.

 Pro tip: Add a goal thermometer to your donation page on the church website.
 That way, every time people visit to make a donation, they will see the meter moving toward the goal.
 This not only gives them a sense of transparency but also encourages them to give more than they otherwise would.
 But remember to provide ample details about why you’ve set that goal.
 Check the example below –

 In addition to general expenses, churches may have projects, mission trips, or families that need support.
 The best way to get your congregation excited is by sharing these projects on your website and asking for help spreading the word and raising funds.

 Crowdfunding campaigns have been successful for many nonprofits and can raise larger amounts for churches.
 This fundraising campaign is very affordable.
 Using the power of social media, churches and their congregations can share tales of success with their friends and family online.